-- encourage excessive or uncontrolled gaming and gambling; - 2) deny that gaming and gambling may lead to risks; - fail to clearly state the procedures and conditions applicable to receiving incentives and bonuses; - state or suggest that gaming and gambling may be a way to solve financial or personal issues, or represent it as an alternative source of income or sustenance to working, rather than a simple form of entertainment and fun; - lead to the belief that the player's experience, competence or skill may reduce or eliminate the odds of winning, or may allow players to win systematically; - 6) target or refer to minors, even only indirectly, or depict minors or people who clearly appear to be minors, involved in gaming situations; - make direct use of signs, symbols, drawings, fictitious characters or real people of primary appeal to minors, or that may generate a direct appeal on minors; - lead to the belief that gaming and gambling may help to enhance an individual's self-esteem, social consideration and interpersonal success; - 9) present the abstaining from gambling or gaming as a negative value; - induce to confuse the ease of playing with the ease of winning; - 11) make reference to instantly available consumer credit services.
+- depict or encourage excessive or uncontrolled gaming and gambling, or unduly associate it with strong emotions: - exploit the passion for sport to lead to the belief that those who love sport can not play and assimilate sport skills with the ability to gamble; - 3) deny that gaming and gambling may lead to risks; - fail to clearly state the procedures and conditions applicable to receiving incentives and bonuses; - 5) state or suggest that gaming and gambling may be a way to solve financial or personal issues, or represent it as an alternative source of income or sustenance to working, rather than a simple form of entertainment and fun; - lead to the belief that the player's experience, competence or skill may reduce or eliminate the odds of winning, or may allow players to win systematically; - target or refer to minors, even only indirectly, or depict minors or people who clearly appear to be minors, involved in gaming situations;

+- 8) make direct use of signs, symbols, drawings, fictitious characters or real people of primary appeal to minors, or that may generate a direct appeal on minors; - lead to the belief that gaming and gambling may help to enhance an individual's self-esteem, social consideration and interpersonal success; - present the abstaining from gambling or gaming as a negative value; - induce to confuse the ease of playing with the ease of winning; - make reference to instantly available consumer credit services.

-All marketing communications concerning gaming and gambling shall include clear and specific warnings that minors (under of 18) are banned from participating in such activities.
+All marketing communications concerning gaming and gambling shall include clear and specific warnings that minors (under of 18) are banned from participating in such activities and can cause addiction.